klinhdo/ghc2024/README.md

 - What is std::map?
 - Bonus Prompt: What functionalities can a user uses in this program?

-**Quest 2: Solve the Mystery and Complete the Pending Booking Function!**
+**Quest 2: Solve the Mystery and Complete the Hotel Booking System!**
 - Prompt #3: Write function cancelBooking
 - Prompt #4: Comment “// Generate a new tuple to store guest names, the number of guests they are bringing and whether they have paid”
 - Prompt #5: As a hotel, you want to check if the weather this weekend is good.
 If it’s sunny, you can increase your price, if it’s rainy, you give a discount. <br>